jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ## MOOCs
 [Massive Open Online Courses](https://en.wikipedia.org/wiki/Massive_open_online_course) (MOOCs) were all the rage about fifteen years ago.
-They started with Stanford put an AI course online for free, but without credit, and about 100,000 people signed up.
+They started when Stanford opened an AI course online for free, but without credit.
+About 100,000 people signed up.
-Academia saw it as a means to educate those who could not easily receive a first class education, such as: those who couldn't afford it, those who couldn't dedicate a lot of time toward it or those were not did not live near a university.
+Academia saw online students as a means to educate those who could not easily receive a first class education, such as: those who couldn't afford it, those who couldn't dedicate a lot of time toward it or those were not did not live near a university.
 Students only needed a device, such as a smartphone or PC and an internet connection.

-Courses were mostly an online version of the university courses.
+Courses were mostly an online version of the in-class university courses.
 Students watched videos and completed online quizzes and tests.
 Since a session could have tens of thousands of students, it was impossible for the instructor to help students individually.
 Many MOOCs have discussion forums, much like Slack or Teams, where students can post questions or other comments.